replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 What is a Support Bundle?
 =========================

-Support Bundles collect the information you need to understand their cluster and how your application is running in it.
-The Replicated Platform allows you to do this without installing anything else into the cluster
+Support Bundles collect the information you need to understand your customer's cluster and how your application is running in it.
+The Replicated Platform allows you to do this without installing anything else into the cluster.

 You define your bundle in a YAML file that follows the same format as a Kubernetes object.
 The simplest support bundle object looks like this, and it's in the file `simplest-support-bundle.yaml`:

 ```
 apiVersion: troubleshoot.sh/v1beta2